dblazonija/object-creator/README.md

 Contributing is always welcome.

-If you have suggestions or problems with usage, you can open upan issue.
+If you have suggestions or problems with usage, you can open up an issue.

 If you want to help with the issues, fork the repository, make sure you have latest version of the code and that the current tests pass, create new branch, work on the feature or bug (and add test cases), push the code to your repository and create a PR